Liberal Democrat

 Friday, January 12, 2018

-David Hoffman: Governor George Wallace Defends Segregation on TV in 1968
+David Hoffman: Governor George Wallace Defends Segregation On TV (1968)

 The video is not about segregation but poverty in Alabama instead.
 Why David Hoffman who put the video together called titled the video about segregation instead, you would have to ask him.